 MSI Afterburner is an overclocking utility from the popular GPU and motherboard manufacturer MSI.
-It gives you a lot of control on your graphics card from overclocking to changing fan speed.
-The tool has various other features that include benchmarking, on-screen display and recording1)https://www.msi.com/page/afterburner.
+It gives you much control over your graphics card from overclocking to changing fan speed.
+The tool has various other features that include benchmarking, on-screen display, and recording1)https://www.msi.com/page/afterburner.
 We shall look at each of these and how to use them in the correct way to make proper use of MSI Afterburner.

 To download the software, you will need to go to the official MSI Afterburner download page and scroll down to the bottom where you will find the option to download MSI Afterburner.

 MSI has a dedicated tool for monitoring your hardware.
 The tool shows your hardware metrics through graphs.
 MSI Afterburner monitors your Graphics card’s usage, fan speed, temperature, memory usage, and more.
 It also shows detailed real-time graphs of CPU temperature, usage, RAM usage, and voltage-related metrics.

 The graphs will be useful for checking real-time metrics when you start using MSI Afterburner’s functions and tweak GPU’s settings.
 Each time you tweak or change something, it’s recommended to keep an eye on the metrics of your graphics card in order to know what changed.
 The software, unfortunately, can’t tweak anything related to CPU but can only show metrics related to it.

 Overclocking in MSI Afterburner

 The primary purpose of the software is to overclock your graphics card for which it was initially built which means you can increase the core clock and memory clock speeds of your GPU.
 This is quite easy to do.
 There is a basic and advanced way to overclock your graphics card.
 To get started you first need to know what each thing on the software means.

 The top section shows the graphics card you have in your system and the driver version installed.